Independent Controller Data Processing Addendum (Sovrn as Data Importer)

 - Transfer Authorization.
 Subject to this Section 9, the Parties acknowledge and agree that each Party is authorized to Process and Transfer Personal Data in any jurisdiction provided that such Processing complies with Data Protection Laws and Regulations.
 Each Party shall ensure that any Transfer it initiates will, where applicable, be subject to a lawful data transfer mechanism and/or appropriate onward transfer agreements that require that any further Transfers be conducted under a lawful data transfer mechanism.

 - Onward Transfers by Sovrn.
-Customer acknowledges and agrees that Sovrn may (i) store and Process Personal Data in the United States or anywhere Sovrn or its Processors maintain facilities, and (ii) disclose and/or Transfer Personal Data to third-party Controllers located in the United States and other countries as contemplated under the Agreement.
+Customer acknowledges and agrees that Sovrn may store and Process Personal Data in the United States or anywhere Sovrn or its suppliers, partners, demand partners, advertisers, ad servers, and other partners are located, subject to the requirements of this Section 9.

 - Transfers of Personal Data From the EEA, Switzerland or the United Kingdom.
-With respect to any Transfer of Personal Data originating from the EEA, Switzerland, or the United Kingdom to a Party in a country whose laws have not been deemed by the European Commission to provide an adequate level of protection for Personal Data, and such Transfer is not subject to an alternative adequate transfer mechanism or otherwise exempt from Transfer restrictions under European Data Protection Laws, the Parties agree that the SCCs will be incorporated herein by reference and will apply to the relevant Transfer governed thereby.
+In the event that Customer Transfers Personal Data subject to European Data Protection Laws to Sovrn and such Transfer is not subject to an alternative adequate transfer mechanism or otherwise exempt from Transfer restrictions under European Data Protection Laws, Customer (as data exporter) and Sovrn (as data importer) agree that the SCCs will be incorporated herein by reference.
 In furtherance of the foregoing, the Parties agree to the selections and addendum set forth at https://www.sovrn.com/legal/SCC-selections/.
 The SCCs shall automatically terminate with respect to a given Transfer once the Transfer governed thereby becomes lawful under European Data Protection Laws in the absence of such SCCs on any other basis.

 - CONFIDENTIALITY.
 The Parties agree to take steps to ensure that any person acting under their authority who has access to the Personal Data is subject to an appropriate confidentiality obligation.